jy222bz/mrs/README.md

 8. csurf: To apply security by injecting secert tockens.
 9. Bootstrap: To make the application user-friendly, fast and responsive.
 10. MySQL: To provide data storage and queries and to support authentication and CRUD functionalities.
-11. node-fetch:  To make HTTP requests to web servers.
+11. node-fetch: To make HTTP requests.
 12. cheerio: To be able parse and select elements during web-scraping.

 ___